Theatre Arts

 What You Can Do with a Degree in Theatre Arts

-Theatre arts majors use their skills and liberal arts foundation for a wide range of professional employment, including professional theatre and other creative media, as well as education, law, and marketing.
-Theatre arts provides students with a foundation for employment in:
+Theatre arts majors use their liberal arts foundation for a wide range of professional employment, including theatre as well as other careers.
+Theatre skills prepare students to engage in varied fields of work, such as:

 Sean Andries, Executive director, Chehalem Cultural Center